 About the Course: Students will build on their knowledge of the safe use of hand, portable and fixed power tools and machinery.
-They will use these machines to produce a folding shovel and a student design project.
+They will use these machines to produce a spanner, slide punch, sliding lid tool box and a student design project.
 They will study how these tools and techniques relate to society and the environment.
 Oxy/acetylene and MIG welding is introduced as part of this course.